-Ever since curved TVs were released, people have wondered whether it’s just another gimmick or a new and a better way to enjoy watching movies, playing console games, and other related activities.
+Ever since the first curved TV was released, people have wondered whether it’s just another fad or a new and improved way of enjoying movies and games.

-Nowadays, there are more and more curved TVs, so they are definitely not just a fad.
+Nowadays, there are more and more curved TVs, but they are still rare, so the answer lies somewhere in between.

-Apart from the obvious advantages of curved TVs such as the cool design and a wider field of view, there are additional things you should take into consideration before buying such a TV.
+Apart from the obvious advantages of curved TVs, such as the cool design and a somewhat wider field of view, there are additional things you should take into consideration before purchasing such a TV.

 Advantages Of Curved TVs

-However, in order to take full advantage of this, a TV would have to be huge, we’re talking over 85-inches in diagonal.
-Since most of the modern curved 4K TVs are 55-inch or 65-inch, the added immersion is very subtle though still noticeable.
+However, to take full advantage of this, a TV would have to be huge, we’re talking over 85 inches in diagonal.
+Since most modern curved TVs are 55-inch or 65-inch, the added immersion is very subtle.

 Disadvantages Of Curved TVs

-Furthermore, since you should sit directly in front of a curved TV for the best viewing experience, a problem occurs when there are more people in the room watching the same screen from an angle – for them, the extra immersion is gone.
+Furthermore, since you should sit directly in front of a curved TV for the best viewing experience, a problem appears when there are multiple people in the room watching the same screen at different angles.

-Lastly, while curved TVs generally look better than flat TVs, they look rather awkward if mounted on the wall.
-However, in this case, it comes to down to personal preference.
+Lastly, while curved TVs generally look better than flat TVs, they look rather strange if mounted on the wall, but this comes down to personal preference.